Fees

 Funding

-TERRIFIC TWO’S, TWO YEAR OLD FUNDING FOR WORKING PARENTS, UNIVERSAL THREE and FOUR YEAR OLD FUNDING –
+TERRIFIC TWO’S, 9 MONTHS TO FOUR YEAR OLD FUNDING FOR WORKING PARENTS, UNIVERSAL THREE and FOUR YEAR OLD FUNDING –

-The funding is offered the Term AFTER your child turns TWO for Terrific Twos and working parents (dependent on circumstances) and Funding is offered to all three and four year olds.
+The funding is offered the Term AFTER your child turns FROM 9 MONTHS TO TWO for Terrific Twos (15 HOURS) and working parents (UP TO 30 HOURS) (dependent on circumstances) and Funding is offered to all three and four year olds.
 The Government is providing funding for all 3 and 4 years olds which aims to give them free nursery sessions.
-However, in reality the funding does not cover the actual costs of running a pre-school like ours.
-The pre-schools fees per session are more than the government funding and these are charged as additional services and sustainability charges per session, which Parents/Carers are required to pay as we are unable to operate without it.
+However, in reality the funding does not cover the actual costs of running a pre-school hence why we have an All Inclusive Package

-A separate funding letter will be sent out to parents explaining the funding and the costings.
+A separate funding letter will be sent out to parents explaining the funding and the costings of our All Inclusive package.

 At Highlands Village Pre-school we pride ourselves in the quality of our staff and our staffing ratio levels are higher than the national average.
 Any compromising on staffing levels will affect the safety of the children and lower our standards.
 We also believe in providing the children with quality resources to enhance their learning and giving them access to small group teaching and extra-curricular activities.

-The additional services and sustainability charge includes above average staffing ratios for each session to enable the pre-school to deliver the best quality of care.
-Our staff ratio’s are higher than the minimum requirements.
-Nutritious snacks and drinks provided by ourselves, a book bag and the administration of your child’s Tapestry Learning Journal and Paper Journal, which includes the reproducing of photographs, this Learning Journal is yours to keep once your child leaves.
+The All Inclusive service includes Nutritious snacks provided by ourselves, a book bag and the administration of your child’s Tapestry Learning Journal and Paper Journal, which includes the reproducing of photographs, this Learning Journal is yours to keep once your child leaves.
 Extra-curricular activities offered by the pre-school which include Super star Sports, Sports School., Diddi Dance, Wild Fangs, Christmas party, Graduation Party and Children’s Summer outing.
 THIS LIST IS NOT EXHAUSTIVE.
-The Pre-school would be unsustainable and would have to close if these additional services and sustainability fees are not met.
+The Pre-school would be unsustainable and would have to close if the All inclusive fees are not met.
 Thank you for your kind considerations.

 The maximum sessions that can be claimed for is five sessions per week.
 If your child attends less sessions, then the funding will be calculated pro-rata.
 If you would like to access your sessions over an all day session, then this is calculated as two session.
-We are offering three hours per funded place and the hours will be 9am to 12.15pm and 12.15pm to 3.15pm.
+We are offering three hours per funded place and the hours will be 8.30am to 11.30m and 12.30pm to 3.30pm. or 8.30 to 2.30 additional hours can be purchased.
 Parents are also required to sign a form confirming that their child is not receiving funding at another setting.
 If their child is attending another setting as well as ours, sessions will have to be confirmed at each setting so that there is not an overlap of funded places for your child.

 Parents are required to sign a contract with the pre-school before their child is in receipt of the Nursery Education Funding